rtansf/cubify/README.md

     cubify = Cubify()
     cube = cubify.createCubeFromCsv('purchases.csv', 'purchases')

-This returns a new cube containing cube cells.
-A cube cell is simply a row in a cube, albeit a special row - it contains dimensions, and measures.
+This returns a new cube containing cube rows.
+A cube row is simply a row in a cube, albeit a special row - it contains dimensions, and measures.
 In our purchases example, dimensions are the string and date columns: TransactionDate, CustomerId, CustomerState and ProductId.
 Measures are the numeric columns: Price and Qty.

-So the first row of our CSV file becomes the following cube cell:
+So the first row of our CSV file becomes the following cube row:

     {
         "dates" : {